Znasif/HackTemplate/README.md

 #### g.
 Remote Audio Sharing

 If you want to remotely share the audio response, you would need to use another video call service like Zoom and share the client app window with **Share Audio** turned on.
-There is currently no option to turn on audio streaming to Whatsapp without Business account.
+However, there is a second way where you would need to install a virtual audio driver ([VB-Audio Virtual Cable](https://vb-audio.com/Cable/)) and set VB-Audio Virtual Cable Output as default audio output in system sound settings in Windows.
+When calling using whatsapp, set the audio input to VB-Audio Virtual Cable Input.
+This should divert every audio output of the computer (and our client app) to whatsapp.

 ### Brief Demo